Shagshag/prestashop-documentation/OrderDiscountCore.md

 * Visibility: **public**
 * **Warning:** this method is **deprecated**.
 This means that this method will likely be removed in a future version.
-* This method is defined in classes\order\OrderDiscount.php line 32
+* This method is defined in [classes/order/OrderDiscount.php line 32](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/order/OrderDiscount.php#32)

 #### Arguments